TuringGpt/Augment-Repos/README.md

 > For those who do not wish to use Docker, here is another option -> [to start the project](https://github.com/Dun-sin/Whisper/blob/main/CONTRIBUTING.md#starting-the-project-without-docker)

-8. To test things out, you can open the same URL in two different browsers or open a private browsing window in the same browser.
+8. To test things out, you can open the same URL in two different browsers or open a private browsing windo in the same browser.
 This allows you to connect to yourself, use `login anonymously` if you aren't dealing with anything that uses user data, else use `login` and open an account on [mailtrap](https://mailtrap.io/) using their demo to domain and get the token into .env

 <p align="right">(<a href="#top">back to top</a>)</p>